 First, this post may hit nerves for some people.
 Normally I'd not even think of saying this, but I will delete any comments that come up about this which I find inflammatory.
 This is not about blasting Christianity, even conservative Christianity (and in case this isn't clear that is what I am), it's about revealing a truth.
 A truth in my opinion.
 But if you feel this is an example of all that is wrong with Christianity, please don't post here.
 Alternatively, if you think this is a good example of why I and half the people who treat me are going to go to hell, that's also not constructive.

 Last night I read a disturbing sentiment on someone's blog.
 In effect, she said she doesn't support therapy because there is nothing therapy can provide that can't be provided through a relationship with God.
 This disturbs me because so many Christians feel this way or similar, and it is essentially a way of saying that all mental illness or emotional issues are a result of a broken relationship with God or a failure of faith.
-I can't tell you how hard it is to hear this; I lost my best friend to this conclusion on her part.
+I can't tell you how hard it is to hear this; I lost many friends who made this conclusion our of ignorance or arrogance.
 I also spent a good part of my college years totally isolated because I was depressed in a place where depression was a failing.
 During those years counseling and antidepressants were something only my closest friends and my support group knew about.
 Since I was severely depressed for a large portion of college and in counseling for nearly the whole thing, you can see how I had few friends by the end.
 Even professors sometimes were jerks about it; I once had to go to the dean of women for assistance because I was barely making it to get out of bed each day, my father was in jail, the psychologist was out of town, and my professor was trying to make me take a test when I hadn't stopped crying in 36 hours because he didn't feel depression was a good excuse and he was sure the psychologist would agree.

 The first thing to be said here is that yes, God can and does have the ability to heal anything.
 Read this blog if you doubt that.
 Yes, my hard work and new variations of meds and finding the right (and strange) combination of meds matters, along with many other things like vitamins and diet and sunshine, but that I'm in remission (partial or otherwise) is nothing less than a miracle.